LittleAnn/VetSchedule/README.md

 * in the corresponding cell enter 0 if the employee does not want to work the given type of shifts, if there is such a possibility

 4. Fixed shifts
-* if we want to assign a predetermined shift to any employee, we should enter the day (without marking m
+* if we want to assign a predetermined shift to any employee, we should enter the day (without marking the month), script should recognize them as free.
+In the future versions those should be named something special, making it easier to tell the difference between "free and not asigned" and "free and not available"

-Translated with DeepL.com (free version)